 41. Grab a bite at an outdoor food market

 If one thing’s for sure, New Yorkers know how to eat!
 And with summer weather here, your next delicious bite to eat is at one of NYC’s open-air food markets.
 See our favorites below:

-Gitano’s Tulum-inspired paradise has relocated to Governors Island and rebranded as a fabulous beach club!
+Gitano’s Tulum-inspired paradise has rebranded as a fabulous beach club!
 Once called “Gitano Garden of Love,” it is now known as “Gitano Island,” featuring 12 truckloads of sand plus 500 tropical plants and palm trees to complete the beachy feel.
 See more here.

 One of the best ways to beat the heat in NYC is by indulging in some delicious ice cream!
 Of course Mister Softee is a classic, but here are some of our other favorite spots to grab a cone: